Best water filters for hard water: buyers guide

 1. Water2 inline under-sink filter

 A budget-friendly, fuss-free inline cartridge filter that sits neatly on your cold feed under the kitchen sink.
-It improves taste, reduces chlorine, and helps slow limescale in kettles without needing a separate tap.
+It improves taste, reduces chlorine, and our customers say it helps slow limescale build-up in kettles — although Water2 doesn’t make specific claims around limescale reduction.

 You don’t need to change your tap — it works with the tap you already have.